 Stallholders may not sell, provide or give away alcoholic beverages within their stall.
 During operation we expect that all stallholders refrain from consuming alcohol during trading times.

 All speed limits are enforceable.
-Vehicle movement within the site is restricted to 20km and in the precinct further restricted to 10km.
+Vehicle movement within the site is restricted to 20km/hr and in the precinct further restricted to 10km/hr.
 Please be very careful when visiting WFF and always drive super slowly.
 We have a lot of people here and abundant wildlife living on this beautiful site.

 Each problem or idea is handled on a case-by-case basis.
-Please approach the Stalls Manager and at first to help you solve your problem.
-If it is in regards to the stalls team conduct or you want to make a formal complaint/grievance or a suggestion about the festival please email email@example.com
+Please approach the Stalls Manager first to help you solve your problem.
+If it is in regards to the stalls team conduct or you want to make a formal complaint/grievance or a suggestion about the festival, please email firstname.lastname@example.org

 The WFF Electrician carries out temporary electrical installation and distribution on site.